-The project is currently being delivered online and the types of activities we’ve offered so far include shared reading, poetry workshops and reading for wellbeing sessions.
+The types of activities we’ve offered so far include shared reading, poetry workshops and reading for wellbeing sessions.

 Reading for wellbeing sessions on Zoom